tonytonyjan/coder_decorator/README.md

 coder.decode(encoded_data)
 ```

-To load all coders and utils, simple do:
+To load all coders and utilities, simply do:

 ```ruby
 require 'coder_decorator'